 1. Descriptive Analytics:Review past data to answer the question “what has happened”.
 This is formalised with on-demand standard reporting and regularly scheduled ad-hoc reporting based on specific business needs.

 Determine why certain events have occurred from the reporting.
 This includes the reviewing of query drilldowns and exploring insights surfaced in the data.

 2. Diagnostic Analytics:

 Review the probability of what is to occur by applying statistical analysis, forecasting and predictive modelling.
 This is where it really starts to get exciting.

 The end goal that all businesses strive for.
 This is combining all phases in near real time to help decide the best next steps to tackle a business problem.

 There is no time like the present.
 There will always be business and customer challenges that you will need to answer and with the ever-growing amount of data available the longer the wait the more opportunities you will be missing.
 Utilising customised data analysis can be a powerful way to give you an edge over your competition.

 When Should You Start?

-Like all strategies, a realistic and practical plan is required based on where your business is currently positioned with clear goals detailing what you want to achieve with your data and analytics strategy.
+Like all strategies, a realistic and practical plan is required based on where your business is currently positioned in relation to its digital analysis and reporting, along with clear goals detailing what you want to achieve with your data and analytics strategy.